MAX FAQ

 What types of models does MAX Engine support and from which training frameworks?

-MAX Engine supports most models build with TensorFlow (in SavedModel format) and PyTorch (in TorchScript format), and also ONNX models.
+MAX Engine supports most models from PyTorch (in TorchScript format), ONNX, and TensorFlow (in SavedModel format).

 What hardware is currently supported by MAX Engine?